jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/FilterSDK.rst

 AviSynth FilterSDK
 ==================

+Note: this documentation was not maintained since AviSynth 2.6, update was started again
+      in 2020 April (AviSynth+ 3.5.1 era).

 AviSynth external Filter SDK is a package for developers to create your own filters (plugins and console applications) for AviSynth.